THERE’S NOTHING better than a night in, watching a film with that special someone.

 While there he strikes up a romance with fiery local woman Mary Kate Danaher, played by the legenary Maureen O’Hara.
 A classic romantic comedy drama ensues.

 Ron Howard’s epic romantic adventure stars Tom Cruise and Nicole Kidman as Irish immigrants seeking fame and fortune in 1890s America.

-A historical blockbuster that’s huge in scale and features plenty of memorable supporting turns, though Cruise struggles with the Irish accents Kidman is in his element with their obvious on-screen chemistry helping iron-out some of the film’s imperfections.
+A historical blockbuster that’s huge in scale and features plenty of memorable supporting turns, (though Cruise struggles with the Irish accent) the pair are in their element with their obvious on-screen chemistry helping iron-out some of the film’s imperfections.
 A sprawling historical romance to rival Titanic.